Korn (album): Marketing and promotion

 Stephen Stickler acted as the band's photographer, and Jay Papke and Dante Ariola directed the album's cover art and booklet.
 The cover depicts Paul Pontius' niece in a blue school uniform with a matching bow in her blonde hair, bringing her swing to a stop to squint in the sun at the man standing before her.
-The man is only seen as a dark shadow on the ground, and is holding what appears to be a horse shoe or, more presumably, blades.
+The man is seen only as a threatening shadow on the ground.
 The band's logo, a childlike drawing of the band's name created by lead singer Jonathan Davis, is seen on the sandy ground by the man.
-The back cover of the album compliments the front, showing the empty playground.
+The back cover of the album shows the playground empty.

-After Korn finished recording the album, they began touring with Biohazard and House of Pain at free gigs.
+After Korn finished recording the album, they went on a club tour of California (which included shows with No Doubt, Testament, Pennywise, and Deftones, among others) before going on tour with Biohazard and House of Pain at free gigs.
 Korn personally passed out flyers at their performances.
-Their record company gave them enough money for their own tour bus.
+Major label Immortal/Epic gave them enough money for their own tour bus.
 Korn's first gig was in Atlanta, Georgia.
-About halfway through the tour, the tour bus that their record company gave them stopped working, forcing the band to find a new one.
+About halfway through the tour, the tour bus that their record executives gave them stopped working, forcing the band to find a new one.
 This first tour proved very unsuccessful in promoting the album.
 Aside from them touring, Korn released four singles.
 "Blind" was the lead single, released in 1994, followed by "Need To", "Shoots and Ladders", and "Clown".

 Despite this, Korn resumed touring in the Sick of It All Tour, beginning on January 21, 1995, and ending in March 1995.
 Following the Sick of It All Tour, Korn joined the Danzig 4 Tour, including Danzig and Marilyn Manson.
 The tour lasted three months and was preceded with the group touring with Megadeth, where they played to crowds of thirty-five-hundred to five thousand.
 They toured with Megadeth, Fear Factory, and Flotsam and Jetsam.
 All of this happened in the summer of 1995.
 Lead vocalist Jonathan Davis introduced the bagpipes while performing live (however many people there did not like this).

 Korn began touring in Europe during September 1995.
 One of the band's first concert dates was in Nottingham.
 After the performance, there was a conflict between Arvizu and the drum technician, resulting in the airport prohibiting them from boarding the plane.
 Korn made their London debut on October 27, 1995, performing at LA2 with Paw as the opening act.
-At the end of that same month, the band also made their Paris debut playing in a small club, L'Araphao.
+At the end of that same month, the band also made their Paris debut playing in a small club, L'Arapaho.
 Korn received positive praise from the European press because of their "ravaging" live performances.
 By October 1995, Korn had played 200–250 dates in support of their first album.
 From 1995 to 1996, Korn toured with Sugar Ray, Cradle of Thorns, Life of Agony, and others.
 Korn and Deftones opened for Ozzy Osbourne in early 1996.